Gizmotronn/starsailors/novel.md

 Star Sailors is a book and game series that is written by the Star Sailors team.
 The game will be played online (via the [ACORD Website](http://acord.org.au)) and in the [ACORD App](http://acord-robotics.github.io/starsailors/droidos).
 There will be a number of games within the game, but the main game will be an online RPG where players start off in an unknown universe.

 The novel Star Sailors will be finished by May 2019, with "Rules of the Game" (the companion guide to the sport introduced in Star Sailors) coming in July-August, and will come in 2 different versions.
-[ACORD Members](http://github.com/acord-robotics) will get a special version with
+[ACORD Members](http://github.com/acord-robotics) will get a special version with extra chapters and content (including the "White Arm").
+Sign up for ACORD [here](http://acord-robotics.github.io/acordnews/contact). *Remember - need to activate form!!!!*

 ## RPG PLOT